ojhavk/ojhavk.github.io/oresearch.md

 <!-- <sub>[Research Supervision](#research-supervision)</sub> -->

 <span style="color:#FA5F55">Trustworthy Artificial Intelligence</span>.
 I work on Deep Learning and Machine Learning.
 My primary research goals are to work on the Security, Explainability, and Trustworthiness of AI.
-Some of my pioneering works are backpropagation neural tree, fragility and antifragility of deep learning, and Poincaré space ensemble Xgboost algorithms. <br>
+Some of my pioneering works are backpropagation neural tree, fragility and antifragility of deep learning, and hyperbolic machine learning algorithms. <br>
 <span style="color:#FA5F55">Artificial Intelligence for Science</span>.
 I work on Artificial Intelligence Algorithms to solve complex Engineering and Science problems.
 I have achieved remarkable success in interdisciplinary research with notable results and outputs in climate science and hydrology, engineering and built environment, medical and systems biology, and signal processing.